 As Scott used his startup superpowers to bring on more clients, I found our SQL database getting overwhelmed quickly.
 Feeling the need to migrate to a sharded architecture, I found that Azure’s SQL elastic pool offering was the best in the market at the time.
 (This was before AWS offered Aurora for PostgreSQL, and I’m not a fan of MySQL, so I wasn’t going to go there.)

 Migrating to Azure met our security needs and allowed for a solid implementation of a sharded SQL architecture.
 The arrangement and implementation allows enterprise clients to have their own dedicated database, storing their complete customer database in isolation and encrypted at rest.
 Meeting this critical requirement was essential for our larger clients.

 Also, we had dozens of smaller clients running in separate shared databases.
 This was the implementation of our sharded database architecture in a nutshell.
 To supercharge brand capabilities, we developed a state-of-the-art User Profiles CRM system.

 The scalability and cost-efficiency of the elastic database pools in Azure were a golden ticket to meeting the demands of our growing startup.

 From that point on, we started building “Wooly 2.0.”
 The tech stack was evolving again.

-The design of our influencer marketing software used the following technology:
+Out design used the following technology: